 Disability and humanitarian situations

-Compared to the general population, people with disabilities are much more likely to lose their lives in any type of emergency.
-People with visual, hearing, physical or intellectual impairments may be less able to escape from hazards and may have greater difficulty accessing humanitarian assistance.
+Compared to the general population, persons with disabilities are much more likely to lose their lives in any type of emergency.
+Persons with visual, hearing, physical or intellectual impairments may be less able to escape from hazards and may have greater difficulty accessing humanitarian assistance.

 At least 15% of any disaster-affected population will be persons living with disabilities1.
 The barriers they face are greatly amplified, when society breaks down as a result of conflict, emergency and disaster.